cenatus/situationists-walkman/README.md

 - Note: ARKit supports geotracking only with the device's rear camera.

+## Configure the Sample Code Project

+The sample app demonstrates geotracking coaching, which requires iOS 15.
+The Xcode project defines a deployment target of iOS 15.

+Geotracking requires a device with A12 Bionic chip or later, and cellular (GPS) capability.
+Set the project's run destination to a device.
+ARKit doesn't support iOS Simulator.

 ## Ensure Device Support

-Geotracking requires an iOS/iPadOS 14 device with A12 Bionic chip or later, and cellular (GPS) capability.
-At the application entry point (see the sample project's `AppDelegate.swift`), the sample app prevents running an unsupported configuration by checking whether the device supports geotracking.
+The sample app checks whether a device supports geotracking at the application entry point, `AppDelegate.swift`:

 ``` swift
 if !ARGeoTrackingConfiguration.isSupported {